marielfrank/where2p/README.md

 # where2p

-An app to help you find the closest public restroom.
+An app designed to help you find the closest public restroom.

 ## Getting started